filippanilsson/dd2480-decide/README.md

 - **Final Unlocking Vector (FUV):**
   - The `FUV` module, located in the `src` folder, implements the Final Unlocking Vector.
 It plays a crucial role in the unlocking process, ensuring the final vector is computed accurately.

+- **DECIDE:**
+  - The `decide` module, located in the `src` folder, implements the final launch decision.

 - **Parameters Management:**
-  - The `parameters` folder consolidates all parameters required by different parts of the application into a single, organized object.
+  - The `parameters` folder consolidates all parameters required by the different Launch Interceptor Conditions into a single, organized object.
 This ensures a centralized and easily manageable configuration for the entire system.

 This project is designed with modularity and maintainability in mind, allowing users to understand, test, and extend the functionality efficiently.

 ## Specifications

+The application relies on the following set of parameters:

+- NUMPOINTS: Number of planar data points
+- POINTSX: Array containing the x-coordinates of data points
+- POINTSY: Array containing the y-coordinates of data points
+- LCM: 15x15 boolean 2D-array containing the Logical Connector Matrix
+- PUV: 15-element boolean array containing the Preliminary Unlocking Vector
+- PARAMETERS: Object holding parameters for LICs

-The application relies on a set of parameters that are managed in the `parameters` folder.
-These parameters include:
+The LIC parameters are managed in the `parameters` folder and include:

 - LENGTH1: Length in LICs 0, 7 ,12
 - RADIUS1: Radius in LICs 1, 8 ,13